- We advise you to exercise a high degree of caution in Russia because of the threat of terrorist activity and crime.

 North Caucasus: Chechnya, Dagestan, Ingushetia, North Ossetia, the south-east part of Stavropol bordering Chechnya, Karbardino-Balkaria and Karachay-Cherkessia: We strongly advise you not to travel to the North Caucasus, in particular the regions of Chechnya, Dagestan, Ingushetia, North Ossetia, the south-east part of Stavropol bordering Chechnya, Karbardino-Balkaria (including the Elbrus area), and Karachay-Cherkessia because of the high threat of terrorist activity.

+The Australian Government is extremely limited in its capacity to provide consular assistance in the North Caucasus.
 If, despite our advice not to travel, you decide to go to this region, you should monitor local conditions through the media and travel operators in advance of your travel.

 Tensions in Georgia may also impact security in the area bordering Russia.
 See our travel advisory for Georgia for details.